 (c) Possible development of hazardous fumes, gases, or dust according to the metals involved.

+(d) Location of welder's breathing zone with respect to rising plume of fumes.
 (2) In specific cases, there are other factors involved in which respirator protective devices (ventilation) should be provided to meet the equivalent requirements of this section.
-They include:
+They include: (a) Atomspheric conditions.

 (b) Generated heat.

-c.
+(c) Presence of volatile solvents.
+(3) In all cases, the required health protection, ventilation standards, and standard operating procedures for new as well as old welding operations should be coordinated and cleaned through the safety inspector and the industrial hygienist having responsibility for the safety and health aspects of the work area. b.
+Screened Areas.
+When welding must be performed in a space entirely screened on all sides, the screens shall be arranged so that no serious restriction of ventilation exists.
+It is desirable to have the screens mounted so that they are about 2.0 ft (0.6 m) above the floor, unless the work is performed at such a low level that the screen must be extended closer to the floor to protect workers from the glare of welding.
+See paragraph 2-2 e (3). c.
 Concentration of Toxic Substances.
 Local exhaust or general ventilating systems shall be provided and arranged to keep the amount of toxic frees, gas, or dusts below the acceptable concentrations as set by the American National Standard Institute Standard 7.37; the latest Threshold Limit Values (TLV) of the American Conference of Governmental Industrial Hygienists; or the exposure limits as established by Public Law 91-596, Occupational Safety and Health Act of 1970.
 Compliance shall be determined by sampling of the atmsphere.
 Samples collected shall reflect the exposure of the persons involved.
 When a helmet is worn, the samples shall be collected under the helmet.

 d.
 Respiratory Protective Equipment.
 Individual respiratory protective equipment will be well retained.
 Only respiratory protective equipment approved by the US Bureau of Mines, National Institute of Occupational Safety and Health, or other government-approved testing agency shall be utilized.
 Guidance for selection, care, and maintenance of respiratory protective equipment is given in Practices for Respiratory Protection, American National Standard Institute Standard 788.2 and TB MED 223.
 Respiratory protective equipment will not be transferred from one individual to another without being disinfected.